wymp/ts-monorepo-poc/README.md

 ### E2E Testing

-_TODO: Figure this out.
-I'm new to automated e2e testing so need to experiment before putting something out there.
+_**TODO: Figure this out.** I'm new to automated e2e testing so need to experiment before putting something out there.
 Cypress is popular, but when I did some research for the last company I was at I ended up leaning toward Playwright.
-Whatever you choose, just create the project in the top-level `e2e-tests` directory and go from there.
+Whatever you choose, just create the project in the top-level `e2e-tests` directory and go from there._

+Two things from when I set this up at my last company:

+* You should be able to create a full, working docker deployment of your system that the e2e tests can use.
+This is worth it, as you can then deploy your environment _per branch_ in CI and run e2e tests.
+* Unfortunately, it seems that neither Cypress nor Playwright offers a good way to test server logging during e2e testing.
+This seems like a huge omission, as it can often make a huge difference when debugging a failing test.
+  However, it's possible that there is a way to do this using some sort of a log watcher based on the node `docker-compose` package.
+More experimentation needed....

 ### Environment Variables